the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 ## **Exporting model**

+> [!IMPORTANT]
-**!!!
-IMPORTANT !!!
-You do not need to use Blender to upload or customize the texture of the Tank Weasel.
-See “Project setup” or “Texturing” for more information.**
+> You do not need to use Blender to upload or customize the texture of the Tank Weasel.
+See “Project setup” or “Texturing” for more information.

 ### Customizing model